 LSV does not produce any steel itself, but processes mainly recycled steel from the steel and rolling mills of the Max Aicher Group for its products.
 We produce peeled bar steel from this high-quality secondary raw material.
-Our company specialises in inductive heat
+Our company specialises in inductive thermal treatment for tempering and surface layer hardening.
+We produce short pieces and gear rack blanks, which are products in demand in the automotive industry, in mechanical and plant engineering, in the commercial vehicle industry (trucks, buses, trains) and in the energy and construction sectors.